Judge Guide

 Complete before the judging window opens

-Review project materials
+Review project materials (Asynchronous Online Judges Only)

 You will be assigned 5-8 student invention projects to review.